-Abstract-Different solutions have been proposed for multiple objects tracking based on probabilistic algorithms.
+Abstract: - Different solutions have been proposed for multiple objects tracking based on probabilistic algorithms.
 In this paper, the authors propose the use of an only particle filter to track a variable number of objects.
-The estimator robustness and adaptability are increased by the use of a clustering algorithm.
-Measurements used in the tracking process are extracted from a stereovision system, and thus, the 3D position of the tracked objects is obtained at each time step.
-Tracking results are presented at the end of the paper.
+The robustness and adaptability of the estimator are increased by the use of a clustering algorithm.
+The measurements used in the tracking process are extracted from a stereovision system, and thus, the 3D position of the tracked objects is obtained at each time step.
+Tracking results are presented at the end of the paper, showing the reliability of the proposals.